GoogleCloudPlatform/emblem/docs/tutorials/api-quickstart.md

 <walkthrough-inline-feedback></walkthrough-inline-feedback>

 ### What's next
-- Learn how to run the [Emblem Giving Website](https://github.com/GoogleCloudPlatform/emblem/tree/main/website) by launching the Website Quickstart tutorial from your Cloud Shell terminal:
+- Keep your Content API instance running to use with the [Emblem Giving Website](https://github.com/GoogleCloudPlatform/emblem/tree/main/website).
+Learn how to run the Website by launching the Website Quickstart tutorial from your Cloud Shell terminal:
     ```bash
     teachme ../docs/tutorials/website-quickstart.md
     ```